Contact us and we can send you a list of coaches and therapists who are familiar with The Tools and who will see clients via Skype.

-I’m interested in having Phil and Barry to speak to my organization or group.
+Interested in having Barry and Phil speak to your organization or group?
+Contact us.

 In no way do we want to interfere with your relationship with your therapist.
-That said, if the Tools help you, there is no reason you shouldn’t continue to benefit from them.
-Ask your therapist whether the tools can be integrated into the psychotherapy you are already engaged in.
-If your therapist is interested in learning more, you can direct him or her to the book or this website for an introduction to our method.
+That said, if The Tools help you, there is no reason you shouldn’t continue to benefit from them.
+Ask your therapist whether The Tools can be integrated into the psychotherapy you are already engaged in.

-How quickly should I expect to see a difference once I start using the Tools?
+How quickly can I expect to see a difference once I start using the Tools?

-Believe it or not, when we teach a patient a Tool we commonly get a tangible result within a week.
-That doesn’t mean the person is changed for life, but what it does mean is that they have been given the confidence to continue to use the Tools with discipline.
+Believe it or not, when we teach a patient a tool, we commonly get a tangible result within a week.
+That doesn’t mean the person is changed for life, but it does mean they have been given the confidence to continue to use The Tools with discipline.
 We don’t agree with the old school therapeutic assumption that permanent change has to start slowly and take a long time.
 Change can begin quickly; permanent change, however, requires commitment.
 In our view, the important thing is that a person experience the possibility of change as quickly as possible.
 We’ve met many patients who’ve been in therapy for years with no change that they could discern.
-Once they start using the Tools, they become active participants in their own change.
+Once they start using The Tools, they become active participants in their own change.

 Can Phil and Barry answer personal questions that relate to The Tools?

-Learning to use the Tools is like any other skill.
+Learning to use The Tools is like any other skill.
 It takes time to master.
 In our society, we demand immediate results.
 The moment we don’t get them, we tend to quit.
 Those moments—when you want to give up—are the moments when it’s most important not to quit.
-In fact, you should train yourself to use the Tool at the very moment you doubt it the most—not to prove that the Tool works, but to develop the right attitude: “When I don’t get immediate results, I become even more committed to using the Tool.”
+In fact, you should train yourself to use a tool at the very moment you doubt it the most—not to prove that the tool works, but to develop the right attitude: “When I don’t get immediate results, I become even more committed to using the tool.”
 It’s from this practice that you learn to develop faith in higher forces and your ability to connect to them.